Scare tactics: one person's

 A new Mineral County resident

-"Just got back from a trip visiting
+"Just got back from a trip

 the